Romeo Fernandes

-Romeo Fernandes (born 6 July 1992) is an Indian professional footballer who plays as a winger for Indian Super League club East Bengal.
+Romeo Fernandes (born 6 July 1992) is an Indian former professional footballer who last played as a winger for East Bengal in the Indian Super League.

 Early life and education

 Romeo Fernandes was born on 6 July 1992 in Assolna, Goa.
 He did his schooling at Regina Martyrum High School.

-Career
+Club career

 Dempo

 Romeo was scouted by Dempo youth team scout Joaquim Crasto in 2010, joining the club's youth team the same year.
 He was a key player for the Dempo's youth teams at U18, U19 and U20 levels.
 Dempo loaned out Romeo to Margao SC in the Goa Second Division where he helped Margao to promotion to the Goa Professional League in 2011.
 Back at Dempo for the 2011–12 I-League, he made his professional senior team debut the same season while he would also make 8 appearances, scoring 7 times during the 2012 I-League U20 Romeo registered his first I-League assist for Dempo on 28 November 2012 against Mohun Bagan, assisting Joaquim Abranches in the 40th minute for the first goal of the match in a 3–0 win.